stephenxs/SONiC/doc/mellanox/sfp-error-status.md

 ### Open/Action items

 NOTE: All the sections and sub-sections given above are mandatory in the design document.
 Users can add additional sections/sub-sections if required.
+#### Proposal for the second phase: fetch the error status from the database

+The error status of each xSFP module have been stored into TRANSCEIVER_STATUS table as a bitmap by `xcvrd`.
+Each bit stands for an error code.
+To support fetching the error status from the database, we need to:

+1. Extend the error codes exposed to `xcvrd` from platform API.
+Currently, only the errors that can block the xSFP's EEPROM from being read are exposed to the `xcvrd`.
+We need to expose all the error codes instead.
+2. Split the error bit definition to two parts: the generic error shared among all vendors and the vendor specific errors.
+   Currently, all error bits are treated as generic.
+As we have vendor specific errors, we have to define error bits for vendor specific errors as well.
+   Assume the error bitmap is a 64-bit word, one solution is to define the lower part (bit 0 ~ bit 31) as generic errors and upper part (bit 32 ~ bit 63) as vendor specific errors.
+The bit 0 is the least significant bit.
+3. The error bitmap definition should be moved from `xcvrd` to `sonic-platform-common`.
+4. A new platform API should be introduced to map the vendor specific error bit to the error description.